 2020 Charity Week

-For Charity Week 2020 we will have to take a slightly different approach but Year 12 have risen to the challenge.
-This year they have chosen to support Papyrus suicide prevention.
-Although there are many restrictions placed on our fundraising this year, Year 12 have adapted and overcome with a myriad of innovative socially distanced way to raise funds.
-You can help them by donating on-line via our Just Giving Page
+For Charity Week 2020 we had to take a slightly different approach but Year 12 rose to the challenge.
+They chose to support Papyrus suicide prevention and although there were many restrictions placed on their fundraising Year 12 adapted and overcome with a myriad of innovative socially distanced way to raise £8,667.70 for Papyrus.

 2019 Charity Week

 Last year, in a break with tradition students voted to support not one but three very important charities.
 With a theme of “generations” they chose charities that provide support and empowerment across the generations:

 - Older Generation – Alzheimer’s Society: Students chose Alzheimer’s Society as a thank you for the outstanding and often underrated care and support they provide to people with Alzheimer’s and dementia who often are in the twi-light of their years.
 The students aim was to not only raise funds, but also to help to raise awareness and understanding within our school and wider community.

 - Younger Generation – Tyneside & Northumberland MIND: Issues around Mental Health are increasingly common for young people and students want to help support Mind to support those who suffer or have been affected in some way.
 Their aim is to not only raise funds for Mind, but also to help remove the stigma by raising awareness and promoting understanding of Mental Health.

 - Future Generation – Whickham School New Build: In addition to the two external charities supported Year 12 would like some of the money raised to be given towards equipping their new school building.
 Students wanted their new school not only to be the best it can be now, but hope that their Charity week fundraising efforts will be a legacy to the future generations of Whickham students.